tpraxl/sup/docs/hddvd-sup-specs.md

 int32 startEvenLineData; // actualPosition = sectionStart + startEvenLineData + 10
 ```

-#### 0xff - End of block
+#### 0xff - End of sequence
-Indicates the end of this control sequence block.
+Indicates the end of this control sequence.

 -------------------